Orcomp/DemoWebsite/documentation/troubleshooting/troubleshooting.md

 .Net framework: Rantt Web Host requires a minimum of .Net version 4.5

 Web Server: Rantt Web Host requires Internet Information Server (IIS) webserver option to be installed, setup to use ASP.Net and the .Net 4.0 Application Pool with Integrated Pipeline.
-Note: If IIS cannot use port 80, the default web server port, because the port is already in use, then consider [setting up an alternate port for IIS](https://simulation.atlassian.net/wiki/display/DOC/Troubleshooting#Troubleshooting-SettingupanalternateportforIIS).
+Note: If IIS cannot use port 80, the default web server port, because the port is already in use, then consider [Setting up an alternate port for IIS](#setting-up-an-alternate-port-for-iis).

 Win 7 - IIS 7.5
 ---------------

-By default Windows 7 does not have ASP.Net installed; this can result in the error " [HTTP Error 500.19 - Internal Server Error](https://simulation.atlassian.net/wiki/display/DOC/Troubleshooting#Troubleshooting-HTTPError500.19-InternalServerError), The requested page cannot be accessed because the related confirmation data for the page is invalid."
+By default Windows 7 does not have ASP.Net installed; this can result in the error "[HTTP Error 500.19 - Internal Server Error](
+#http-error-50019---internal-server-error), The requested page cannot be accessed because the related confirmation data for the page is invalid."

 If ASP.Net is set to .Net version 2.0 instead of ver.
-4.0, this will result in " [HTTP Error 500.21 - Internal Server Error](https://simulation.atlassian.net/wiki/display/DOC/Troubleshooting#Troubleshooting-HTTPError500.21-InternalServerError), Handler "ExtensionlessUrlHandler-Integrated-4.0" has a bad module "ManagedPipelineHandler" in its module list. "
+4.0, this will result in "[HTTP Error 500.21 - Internal Server Error](#http-error-50021---internal-server-error), Handler "ExtensionlessUrlHandler-Integrated-4.0" has a bad module "ManagedPipelineHandler" in its module list."

 Win 8 - IIS 7.5
 ---------------